bguesman/docsify-test/docs/editor/blocks/cloud_layer_interpolator.md

 Underneath the "Components" header are fields for all the components that are necessary for the cloud layer interpolator to function.

 #### Cloud Layer
-**C# member variable:** `Expanse.BaseCloudLayerBlock m_cloudLayer` \
+**C# member variable:** `Expanse.BaseCloudLayer m_cloudLayer` \
 This is the cloud layer that the interpolator will use to actually render the clouds.
-For instance, a `ProceduralCloudVolumeBlock`.
+For instance, a `ProceduralCloudVolume`.

 #### Interpolated Noise
-**C# member variable:** `Expanse.TextureInterpolationBlock m_<noise layer>Interpolated` \
+**C# member variable:** `Expanse.TextureInterpolator m_<noise layer>Interpolated` \
-Each layer of noise that the clouds use (Coverage, Base, Detail, etc.) requires a `TextureInterpolationBlock`.
+Each layer of noise that the clouds use (Coverage, Base, Detail, etc.) requires a `TextureInterpolator`.
 This block is responsible for blending between the current and target noise preset.

 #### Current and Target Noise
-**C# member variable:** `Expanse.ProceduralNoiseBlock m_<noise layer>Current` and `Expanse.ProceduralNoiseBlock m_<noise layer>Target` \
+**C# member variable:** `Expanse.ProceduralNoiseGenerator m_<noise layer>Current` and `Expanse.ProceduralNoiseGenerator m_<noise layer>Target` \
-Each noise layer also requires two `ProceduralNoiseBlock`'s---one for the "current" preset and one for the "target" preset.
+Each noise layer also requires two `ProceduralNoiseGenerator`'s---one for the "current" preset and one for the "target" preset.
 These regenerate noises on the fly as new presets are loaded.